Epyon01P/hasstutorial/README.md

 ## Why run Home Assistant standalone?
 Why go through all the hassle of using Home Assistant as a standalone application when there are prebuilt images like Home Assistant OS?

 Well, using Home Assistant OS means dedicating your entire shiny new Raspberry Pi to run Home Assistant, and Home Assistant only.
 While Home Assistant, in essence, is just one Python application.

 Perhaps you want to use your Pi for other stuff as well?
 Using it as a NAS, running a media server, hosting a website, a NVR, an always-on torrent client?
 You name it.
 When running a dedicated OS like Home Assistant OS, you will need at least one other Raspberry Pi or similar device for that.
 And sure, you could run Home Assistant in a docker container, but that isn’t really (power)efficient, especially on a Pi.

+When you run Home Assistant as a standalone Python application, you have your hands free to do all these other things with your Pi, and then some.
+And you might learn some valuable Linux skills while doing so.

-For me, the main reason for wanting to run Home Assistant as a stand-alone application was power efficiency.
-I want to run as much applications as possible on a single device, as every device has its own power losses (e.g. through the power supply), without it becoming a real single point of failure (e.g. I don’t run network routing on my home server).
-Other reasons were wanting to learn some Linux skills, using my home server as a Python development platform and wanting to have full control of things running on it.
+For me, an additional reason for wanting to run Home Assistant as a stand-alone application was power efficiency.
+I want to run as much applications as possible on a single device, as every device has its own power losses (e.g. through the power supply).
+I really don't want a cluster of devices each just running their own little service.

 ## Setting up your Raspberry Pi
+### Flashing the image
 This part of the guide is written for a model B Raspberry Pi 3 or 4, but the 5 will work too (even better).
 I do not recommend older generations of Pi, nor the Zero variants.
 It might work, but YMMV.

-First, Install Raspberry Pi OS using Raspberry Pi Imager.
+First, Install Raspberry Pi OS using [the Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 You will need an empty micro-SD card of at least 16GB, possibly a micro-SD tot SD card adapter, and the Raspberry Pi Imager tool.
 Put the SD card into your laptop or computer.

 Install the imager tool and run it.
 If you are using a Raspberry Pi 4 or 5, select it in the Raspberry Pi Device dropdown.
-If you are using a Raspberry Pi 3, select No Filtering.
+If you are using a Raspberry Pi 3, select `No Filtering`.

 You now have a few options to select a suitable Operating System.